remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

 **Details**

-* Your program **my-grep** is always passed a search term and zero or more files to grep through.
+* Your program **my-grep** is always passed a search term and zero or more files to grep through (thus, more than one is possible).
 It should go through each line and see if the search term is in it; if so, the line should be printed, and if not, the line should be skipped.
 * The matching is case sensitive.
 Thus, if searching for **foo**, lines with **Foo** will *not* match.
 * Lines can be arbitrarily long (that is, you may see many many characters